-Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) permits COC and ESG Programs to house undocumented households within their housing programs.
-In their joint letter issued in 2016, HUD (along with the US Departments of Justice and Health and Human services) reminds nonprofit organizations that are recipients of COC or ESG Program funds that the Act does not require nonprofit charitable organizations to verify the immigration status of applicants for federal, state, or local public benefits.
+Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) permits CoC and CHF (including ESG) funded programs to house undocumented households within their housing programs.
+In their joint letter issued in 2016, HUD (along with the US Departments of Justice and Health and Human services) reminds nonprofit organizations that are recipients of CoC and CHF (including ESG) funds that the Act does not require nonprofit charitable organizations to verify the immigration status of applicants for federal, state, or local public benefits.